-PE takes a long-term, holistic approach to sustainability.
-We continuously strive to improve in all aspects of sustainability, and continually measure outcomes to ensure we are moving in the right direction.
-The prioritisation of our material topics is based on a recurring materiality analysis, which includes regular engagement with our stakeholders.
-This helps us set the right aims and focus for our sustainability work.
+We continually strive to improve in all aspects of sustainability, and continually measure outcomes to ensure we are moving in the right direction.
+The prioritisation of our material issues is based on regular materiality analyses.
+With the introduction of the CSRD, which will be relevant in the next PE Annual and Sustainability Report, the starting point will be a double materiality analysis, which will form the basis of our work.